php-dev-br/laravel-doc-pt-br/broadcasting.md

         namespace: 'App.Other.Namespace'
     });

 Alternatively, you may prefix event classes with a `.` when subscribing to them using Echo.
-This will allow you to always specify the fully-qualified class
+This will allow you to always specify the fully-qualified class name:
-name:

     Echo.channel('orders')
-        .listen('.Namespace\\Event\\Class', (e) => {
+        .listen('.Namespace.Event.Class', (e) => {
             //
         });

 <a name="presence-channels"></a>
 ## Presence Channels

 Presence channels build on the security of private channels while exposing the additional feature of awareness of who is subscribed to the channel.
 This makes it easy to build powerful, collaborative application features such as notifying users when another user is viewing the same page.

 <a name="authorizing-presence-channels"></a>
 ### Authorizing Presence Channels

 All presence channels are also private channels; therefore, users must be [authorized to access them](#authorizing-channels).
 However, when defining authorization callbacks for presence channels, you will not return `true` if the user is authorized to join the channel.
 Instead, you should return an array of data about the user.

 The data returned by the authorization callback will be made available to the presence channel event listeners in your JavaScript application.
 If the user is not authorized to join the presence channel, you should return `false` or `null`:

     Broadcast::channel('chat.{roomId}', function ($user, $roomId) {
         if ($user->canJoinRoom($roomId)) {